Smart Home & IoT Beginner’s Guide (2025): Matter, Thread, Zigbee, Z-Wave, Security & Reliable Automations

 4. Do You Need a Hub?
 Controllers, Bridges, and Border Routers

-You typically need a hub/controller if you use:
+You typically need a hub/controller when you use:

 5. Best First Devices: Lights, Plugs, Sensors (Low regret)